Sudheerb07/Spatial-Downscaling-ML-Complex-Terrain/README.md

 Citation
-If you use this code or data in your research, please cite the original paper:
+If you use this code in your research, please cite the original paper:
 @article{bhakare2024spatialdownscaling,
   title={Intercomparison of Machine Learning Models for Spatial Downscaling of Daily Mean Temperature in Complex Terrain}, author={Sudheer Bhakare, Sara Dal Gesso, Marco Venturini, Dino Zardi, Laura Trentini, Michael Matiu, Marcello Petitta},